Loan Ranger Capital logo

 Loan Ranger Capital Review

 Loan Ranger Capital is a direct balance sheet lender based in Austin, Texas that focuses exclusively on real estate investment financing.
-Founded by builders with over 10 years of lending expertise, the company positions itself as a relationship-driven lender that understands the specific needs of property investors and developers.
+Founded by builders with over 10 years of lending experience context, the company positions itself as a relationship-driven lender that understands the specific needs of property investors and developers.
 The company emphasizes its in-house decision-making and personalized approach to underwriting.

 Loan Ranger Capital offers four primary loan products: Fix & Flip loans (for purchase and renovation of residential properties with claimed 24-hour closing), Rental Loans (DSCR financing for buy-or-hold investment properties), New Construction loans (for lot purchases and building projects), and Bridge Loans (equity-access financing for single-family, multi-family, or condo projects).
 Advertised rates range from 6.50% to 9.50% depending on the loan type.
 The stated process involves three steps: initial property/deal information submission, in-house underwriting, and funding upon closing document execution.

-The company differentiates itself on several factors: balance sheet lending (as opposed to brokerage or correspondent lending), claimed local market expertise, stated no re-trading of terms based on appraisals, pre-approval within 24 hours, and relationship-based servicing flexibility.
+The company differentiates itself on several factors: balance sheet lending (as opposed to brokerage or correspondent lending), claimed local market experience context, stated no re-trading of terms based on appraisals, pre-approval within 24 hours, and relationship-based servicing flexibility.
 Marketing materials emphasize speed, flexibility, and dependability, with testimonials from borrowers praising transaction speed and professionalism.

 However, several important caveats apply.
 This is a hard money/alternative lender serving investors, not a conventional mortgage lender for primary residences.
-The advertised rates, while competitive for hard money, are substantially higher than conventional mortgage rates.
+The advertised rates, while competitive for hard money, are higher in listed context than conventional mortgage rates.
 The company's lending is limited to real estate investment deals with clear exit strategies.
 Limited regulatory or licensing information is provided on the website, and the borrower reviews, while positive, are not independently verified through third-party platforms.

 Services & Features